goplus/gop/doc/spec-mini.md

 The `len` argument must be of [integer type](#numeric-types) or an untyped [constant](#constants).
 A constant `len` argument must be non-negative and [representable]() by a value of type `int`; if it is an untyped constant it is given type `int`.
 At run time, if `len` is negative, or if `ptr` is nil and `len` is not zero, a [run-time panic](#run-time-panics) occurs.

+The function `SliceData` returns a pointer to the underlying array of the `slice` argument.
+If the slice's capacity `cap(slice)` is not zero, that pointer is `&slice[:1][0]`.
+If slice is `nil`, the result is `nil`.
+Otherwise it is a non-nil pointer to an unspecified memory address.

+The function `String` returns a `string` value whose underlying bytes start at `ptr` and whose length is `len`.
+The same requirements apply to the `ptr` and `len` argument as in the function `Slice`.
+If `len` is zero, the result is the empty string `""`.
+Since Go+ strings are immutable, the bytes passed to `String` must not be modified afterwards.

+The function `StringData` returns a pointer to the underlying bytes of the `str` argument.
+For an empty string the return value is unspecified, and may be `nil`.
+Since Go+ strings are immutable, the bytes returned by `StringData` must not be modified.

+### Size and alignment guarantees

 TODO